maamounhajnajeeb/ToDo-App/README.md

 - Mobile app source code:

 ## Project Features
-The project has two apps: Users app which is responsible for authentication, and Todo app which is responsible for sceduling user tasks and other CRUD operations.
+The project has two apps: Users app which is responsible for authentication, and Todo app which is responsible for scheduling user tasks and other CRUD operations.

 API hierarchy:</br>
 Users App APIs:</br>